CERVICAL KYPHOSIS

 Symptoms

 The symptoms and severity of kyphosis vary.
 Symptoms range from minor changes in the shape of your spine to severe deformity, neurologic deficits, and chronic pain.
 Neck movement may become limited, making it difficult to turn the neck fully or to look up for very long.
 The abnormal forward curvature can eventually appear unattractive.
-Neck pain may be present, especially if the kyphosis stems from degenerative changes.
+Neck pain may appear, especially if the kyphosis stems from degenerative changes.

 If the kyphosis becomes severe, pressure can occur on the spinal nerve roots or spinal cord.
 This can cause weakness in the arms or legs, loss of grip strength, or difficulty walking due to spasticity in the legs.
-Bowel or bladder control may be lost.
+Bowel or bladder control may become lost.
 In extremely severe cases that are left untreated, paralysis from the neck down may even result.

 We’re here to help STOP THE PAIN